Productbird/productbird-wp/readme.txt

 **Important Note on Data Usage:**

-To provide AI-powered features, this plugin sends product data (such as product name, categories, SKU, attributes, image URLs, and store name) to the external Productbird.ai service.
+To provide AI-powered features, this plugin sends product data (such as product name, categories, SKU, attributes, image URLs, store name, and store URL) to the external Productbird.ai service.
 Your Productbird API key is required to use these features.
+Only this specific product and store information is sent; no other user or site data is transmitted for this purpose.
 Please ensure you are comfortable with this data usage before using the AI generation tools.
-You can find more information about Productbird.ai and its policies on [the Productbird website](https://productbird.ai).
-(TODO: Add direct link to privacy policy if available).
+You can find more information about Productbird.ai and its policies on [the Productbird website](https://productbird.ai), including our [Privacy Policy](https://productbird.ai/privacy-policy/) and [Terms and Conditions](https://productbird.ai/terms-conditions/).

 == Installation ==